goFrendiAsgard/zaruba/docs/run-task/README.md

 Search: █
 ? 💀 What do you want to do with printHelloWorld?:
   ▸ 🏁 Run
+  ▸ 🏁 Run
+  ▸ 🏁 Run
+    🔍 Explain
 ✔ 🏁 Run
 💀 Load additional value file
 Search: █
 ?
 Do you want to load additional value file?:
   ▸ 🏁 No
 ✔ 🏁 No
+✔ 🏁 No
+  ▸ 🏁 No
     📝 Yes
+💀 Load additional env
 Search: █
 ?
 Do you want to load additional env?:
   ▸ 🏁 No